 “Such a beautiful performance.
 Thanks for joining us on Wesley Impact!
 TV.”
 Wesley Mission.
 NSW.

 “Everybody loved your music last year and I’m so looking forward to doing it again”.
 Melissa Frances Clinton, Kuranda Riverboat, Qld.

 HEATHER has sung at folk clubs, festivals and concerts in the UK, Germany, Denmark, USA, Canada, Thailand and Australia, solo a capella and with various musicians for nearly 30 years and is a regular visitor to the recording studio.

 She sings and records with Caim and has done so since 1998.
-As well as singing on albums with other bands and duos, Heather has recorded nine CDs with Caim and three solo albums.
+As well as singing on albums with other bands and duos, Heather has recorded nine CDs with Caim and four solo albums.

 ” a very impressive piece of work.
 Its starkness, and the reverence contained in the vocal delivery lift it on to another plane..
 An honest, engaging collection..”

 Heather also tours regularly for Music in Hospitals concerts in Scotland, England, Guernsey and Northern Ireland.

 PAULINE has played flute for many years, in orchestras and in folk sessions.
 She was introduced to the clarsach in 2007 which inspired her to start writing songs.